Maximize Productivity While Working From Home

-We’ve put together our top five tips to help you maximize your productivity when mapping your own day.
-We’ve used working from home in our examples, but the same goes for working in your own office.
+Trying to get your job done when you’re at home?
+We’ve put together our top five tips to help you maximize your productivity when mapping your day working from home.

 The Theory vs. The Reality

-Ask anyone in a 9-5 office job, and the chances are they quietly yearn for that trademark flexibility of the self-employed, or business owner.
+Ask anyone in a 9-5 office job, and the chances are they quietly yearn for that trademark flexibility of the home worker, self-employed, or business owner.

-And of course, we know they’re partly right about the appeal; it’s great to have an hour here to take the cat to the vets, infinite ‘business meetings’ at the local Starbucks and – did I just take a nap at 4pm?!
-I definitely never take a 4pm nap.
+And of course, we know they’re partly right about the appeal; it’s great to have an hour here to take the cat to the vets, infinite ‘business meetings’ that involve Skype (and sharing stories), and — did I just take a nap at 4pm?!
+I definitely never take a 4 pm nap.

-But one of the toughest challenges, particularly when working alone (for argument’s sake, at home), is keeping yourself motivated throughout the whole day.
+But one of the toughest challenges, particularly when working at home, often alone, is keeping yourself motivated throughout the whole day.

-Which doesn’t change the fact that you now have a whole lot more time, and probably a whole lot of guilt about how you should be using it.
+Which doesn’t change the fact that you now have a whole day stretching before you, and probably a whole lot of guilt about how you should be using it.

 Top 5 Tips for Maximizing Productivity